da-liii/libmdcpp/README.md

 ## Install
 First of all, you need install the dependencies.
 In debian, just
 ```
-# you may only need regex library of boost, for convenience
-# I recommend you install all the development files of libboost
 sudo apt-get install cmake libboost-all-dev
 ```